AryRayini/ObjTracking-YOLOV8-DeepSort/README.md

 # People Tracking with YOLOv8 and ByteTrack

-This project demonstrates how to use YOLOv8 for object detection and ByteTrack for real-time tracking of people in a video.
-The main goal is to detect and track people, and count how many people enter and exit the scene from specific boundaries (left, right, top, and bottom).
+*This project uses YOLOv8 for person detection and ByteTrack for multi-object tracking to count people entering and exiting through the frame boundaries or specific zones in a video.*

+## ~How It Works
+- YOLOv8 detects people in the frame.
+- ByteTrack assigns unique IDs to each person.
+- Zone logic and side-boundary logic track movement across zones and frame edges.
+- utils.py provides helper functions like drawing boxes, checking positions, and updating counts.

 ## Features

-- **YOLOv8 for Object Detection:** Detects people in each frame of the video.
+- Detects and tracks people in real-time using YOLOv8 and ByteTrack.
-- **ByteTrack for Object Tracking:** Tracks each person detected across frames.
-- **Entry/Exit Counting:** Counts how many people enter or exit the scene from the defined boundaries.
+- Counts entries and exits through all 4 sides: top, bottom, left, right.
+- Counts entries and exits through custom-defined zones (e.g., doors).
+- Draws bounding boxes with ID and FPS overlay.
+- Saves the output to a video file.

 ## Requirements